pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONhst/readme.md

   <tr>
   <td><b>Table preamble - full control!</b></td>
   <td>
-  Edit the table preamble for more control over table layout, such as removing/adding vertical lines, changing column alignment, etc. You need to copy/paste the ENTIRE below code if you want to edit the table preamble.<br>
+  Edit the table preamble for more control over table layout, such as removing/adding vertical lines,<br>
+  changing column alignment, etc. You need to copy/paste the ENTIRE below code if you want to edit the<br>
+  table preamble.<br>
   <u>IMPORTANT</u> Most of the items in the table preamble can be changed EXCEPT <i>do <b>NOT</b>
   change the "T" variable and the implicit number of columns.</i>
   <pre><code>